-b) Conflict with an applicable plan, policy, \square or regulation adopted for the purpose lss sue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact of reducing the emissions of greenhouse gases?
-Refer to Section VII (a) above.
-VIII.
-HAZ ARDS AND HAZARDOUS MATERIALS - Would d the project: a) Create a significant hazard to the public or the environment through routine transport, use, or disposal of hazardous \boxtimes
+b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes Refer to Section VII (a) above.

+Is sue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact VIII.
+HAZ VIII.
+HAZARDS AND HAZARDOUS MATERIALS - Would the project: a) Create a significant hazard to the public or the environment through routine transport, use, or disposal of hazardous \boxtimes materials?

 Construction of the project may require the use of hazardous materials (fuels, lubricants, solvents, etc.), which would require proper storage, handling, use and disposal.
 Although minimal amounts of such substances may be present during construction of the project, they are not anticipated to create a significant public hazard.
 Once constructed, due to the nature of the project, the routine transport, use, or disposal of hazardous materials on or through the subject site is not anticipated.
-Any unanticipated transport, use or disposal of hazardous materials would be required to comply with all applicable laws and regulations.
 Therefore, impacts would be less than significant.